Florida Atlantic Owls Logo

 Florida Atlantic Owls Logo History

 The logo, adopted in 1994, features a flying owl.
-It has widely spread its wings and put forward its claws.
+It has spread its wings widely and put out its claws.
 Across it is the inscription “FAU” – a reference to the university’s name.
 The red slanted letters have small serifs and a white outline with dark blue shadows.
 The latter gives them a subtle 3D effect.

 The redesign led to a brand-new emblem in 2005, quite different from the previous one.
-It’s a schematic owl’s head composed of horizontal ellipses, semicircles, and other geometric figures in white-blue color.
-It’s complemented by a small inscription “Florida Atlantic” on a red ribbon and large letters “FAU.”
+It’s a schematic owl’s head composed of horizontal ellipses, semicircles, and other geometric figures in white and blue colors.
+It’s complemented by a small “Florida Atlantic” inscription on a red ribbon and large letters, “FAU.”
 An interesting decision was the wings on the sides of “F” and “U.” They indicate a close connection between the university and the owls.

 What is Florida Atlantic Owls?

-Florida Atlantic Owls is the sports department of Florida Atlantic University, a member of Conference USA, and a participant in NCAA Division I. Starting in 2023, they will also join the American Athletic Conference.
-Out of 19 student teams, the basketball team achieved the greatest success, reaching the National Collegiate Athletic Association finals in 2023.
+The Florida Atlantic Owls are the sports department of Florida Atlantic University, a member of Conference USA, and a participant in NCAA Division I. Starting in 2023, they will also join the American Athletic Conference.
+Out of 19 student teams, the basketball team achieved the greatest success, reaching the NCAA finals in 2023.

 1979 – 1983